HewlettPackard/green-dcc/README.md

 ## 5. Supported Locations & Custom Regions

-GreenDCC includes integrated real-world data (electricity price, carbon intensity, weather) for a growing list of **over 20 global locations**.
+SustainCluster includes integrated real-world data (electricity price, carbon intensity, weather) for a growing list of **over 20 global locations**.
 Use the following `location` codes within your `datacenters.yaml` configuration file to associate a simulated datacenter with these datasets.

 The table below shows the built-in locations, the corresponding cloud provider region used for **transmission cost** lookups (based on `utils/transmission_region_mapper.py`), and the macro-cluster used for **transmission delay** lookups (based on `data/network_cost/network_delay.py`).
 Data availability (Price=P, Carbon Intensity=CI, Weather=W) is indicated based on files present in the `data/` directory (dynamic API calls may supplement missing files).